The Hater (2020 film): Production

 Principal photography began on 28 October 2018 and ended on 22 December.
 It was primarily filmed in Warsaw and surrounding areas.

-The Hater is considered a sequel or a spin-off to Komasa's previous film Suicide Room (2011).
+The Hater is considered a sequel or a spin-off to Komasa's previous Suicide Room (2011).

 Release

 The Hater was released in Poland on 6 March 2020.
 However, a few days after its release, cinemas and movie theaters were closed due to the COVID-19 pandemic.
-It was distributed worldwide in streaming by Netflix on 29 July 2020.
+It was distributed worldwide in streaming by Netflix on 29 July 2020 although later removed in 2025.